aws-samples/genai-quickstart-pocs/genai-quickstart-pocs-dot-net/Genai.Quickstart.Pocs/Amazon.Bedrock.Rag.Kendra.Poc/Readme.md

 # Amazon-Bedrock-RAG-Kendra-POC

-This is sample code demonstrating the use of Amazon Bedrock and Generative AI to implement a RAG based architecture with Amazon Kendra.
-The application is constructed with a simple streamlit frontend where users can ask questions against documents stored in Amazon Kendra.
+This is sample code demonstrating the use of Amazon Bedrock and Generative AI to implement a RAG based architecture with Amazon Kendra.using Amazon Bedrock SDK for .NET.
+The application is constructed with a simple blazor front-end where users can ask questions against documents stored in Amazon Kendra.

 ![Alt text](images/demo.gif)